-Proposed 2022 rate increases: 1.2% for Ambetter; 5% for Molina; Broad loading continues for the cost of CSR
+Rate changes for 2022: 2.7% for Ambetter; 6.6% for Molina; Broad loading continues for the cost of CSR

-Cigna is joining the Mississippi exchange for 2022, bringing the total number of participating insurers to three.
-According to ratereview.gov, the following average rate changes have been proposed by Mississippi’s current exchange insurers:
+Cigna and Vantage Health Plan of Mississippi have joined the exchange for 2022, bringing the total number of participating insurers to four.
+According to ratereview.healthcare.gov, the following average rate changes have been approved for Mississippi’s current exchange insurers:

 - Cigna: New for 2022, so no applicable rate change

-Blue Cross Blue Shield of Mississippi, which only offers plans outside the exchange, has proposed a 5.99% rate increase.
+Blue Cross Blue Shield of Mississippi, which only offers plans outside the exchange, is increasing premiums by an average of 6% for 2022.

-In 2021, Mississippi continues to be one of three states (the others are Indiana and West Virginia) where the cost of cost-sharing reductions is spread across plans at all metal levels (broad loading), instead of being added only to silver plan rates (silver loading).
-West Virginia is transitioning to a silver loading approach for 2022, but the Mississippi Insurance Department has confirmed that broad loading will continue in Mississippi in 2022.
+For 2022, Mississippi continues to be one of just two states (the other is Indiana) where the cost of cost-sharing reductions is spread across plans at all metal levels (broad loading), instead of being added only to silver plan rates (silver loading).
+West Virginia also took that approach through 2021, but has transitioned to a silver loading approach for 2022.
+However, the Mississippi Insurance Department has confirmed that broad loading will continue in Mississippi in 2022.